SeriNizam/Seri/cryptography/Practical Test 20%/Practical Test 2/walkthrough.md

 So this is my last assesment for this subject.
 For this last assignment we are going to spice things a little bit since we are going to conduct a malware analysis.

-> ⚠️The file run in this task is not real ransomware but it is a good practice to open any unknown `**.exe**` file in virual environemtn This task should be conducted in VM so it will not affect your device
+> ⚠️The file run in this task is not real ransomware but it is a good practice to open any unknown `**.exe**` file in virtual environment This task should be conducted in VM so it will not affect your device

->🚨**IMPORTANT**: make sure you guys take a snapshot of the machine before you start execute any suspected malicious file.
+>🚨**IMPORTANT**: make sure you guys take a snapshot of the machine before you start execute any suspicious malicious file.
 So you can always revert back if the system crash 😨😵‍💫

 Just fill the information needed and simply click the `take snapshot button`
 ![alt text](/Practical%20Test%2020%25/Practical%20Test%202/screenshot/snapshot.png)

-To reverte back the machine you can just simply choose and click `go to` it will undo it back to the current state just like the snapshot
+To revert back the machine you can just simply choose and click `go to` button it will undo it back to the current state just like the snapshot you select

 ![alt text](/Practical%20Test%2020%25/Practical%20Test%202/screenshot/retrieve.png)